milomg/reactively/Reactive-algorithms.md

 The charts below consider how a change being made to `A` updates elements that depend on `A`.

-There are two core issues that each algorithm needs to carefully consider.
+Here are two core issues that each algorithm needs to carefully consider.
 The first is what we call the diamond problem, which can be an issue for eager reactive algorithms.
 They may accidentally evaluate `A,B,D,C` and then need to evaluate `D` a second time because `C` has updated:

 ```mermaid
 graph TD